Windows

 accesschk.exe -uwcqv "Authenticated Users" * /accepteula

-Write access to a service as authenticated user?
+Write access to a service as an authenticated user?

 sc qc upnphost